contact us

 Routine inspections are the primary way you know your property is being taken care of.
 If they’re not happening on time, or at all, it’s a big red flag.

 If they are happening, are they thorough?
 Are you able to access the photographs and the written report?
-Independent makes these available through our dedicated portal, so you can access them any time.
+They should be sent to you immediately after the inspection but can also be requested at any time.

 We do things differently.